Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class13.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
-1. Define
-1. Design
+By this end of this lesson, students should be able to...

+1. Contrast comparison sorting with integer sorting
-1. Implement
+1. Implement integer sorting algorithms

 ## Topics
 - Contrast [comparison sorting] with [integer sorting]